-... although LHR has historically exhibited a relatively resilient traffic profile
+LHR has historically exhibited a relatively resilient traffic profile

 LHR traffic has grown at reasonably constant growth rates over the past 10 years.
 The standard deviation of the long term average annual passenger growth rate for LHR is less than 2% which evidences low volatility compared to most rated airports in Europe.
-The effect of the coronavirus outbreak, however, is expected to result in traffic declines in excess of 60% in 2020, with limited visibility in respect of recovery patterns.
+The effect of the coronavirus outbreak, however, is expected to result in traffic declines of approximately 75% in 2020, with limited visibility in respect of recovery patterns.

-Heathrow has historically exhibited a relatively resilient traffic profile but travel restrictions linked to coronavirus outbreak significantly affected traffic
+Heathrow has historically exhibited a relatively resilient traffic profile but coronavirus outbreak significantly affected traffic